 When loving and accepting people surround us; we develop positive thinking about the world and ourselves.
 Negativity, hate, trauma, and grief surround us, and it will fill us with anxiety, depression, self-esteem issues, negative thoughts, and more.

-These how to guide for positive thinking exercises was written by a former pessimist who used these methods to remove negative thoughts, and they can work for you too! -Have you guessed that the former pessimist in question is me yet?- These tips to achieve a positive mindset will start you on your journey to positive thinking, happiness, and feeling grateful about your life.
+These how to guide for positive thinking exercises were written by a former pessimist who used these methods to remove negative thoughts, and they can work for you too! -Have you guessed that the former pessimist in question is me yet?- These tips to achieve a positive mindset will start you on your journey to positive thinking, happiness, and feeling grateful about your life.

-- How Stress Changes Your Brain
+How Stress Changes Your Brain To Be Anxious

 My childhood was pretty great!
 I had great parents and amazing friends.
 But, I suffered a few traumas in my life.
 I survived a natural disaster, survived abuse from outside my home, and I survived my attempted murder during a home invasion.